grommett/blog/ideas.md

   - let devs explore thier own solutions
 - Keeping projects on the rails
 - The importance of daily PR reviews
+- You may not need Express for that
+  - The art of a simple node server